-Prerequisite: BIO 112
+Prerequisite: MAT 102

-CHM 110 College Chemistry I Lab.
-3 Lec.
-2.5
+CHM 110 College Chemistry I

 This the first course in a sequence which includes the following topics: atomic and molecular structure, nomenclature and equations, properties, reactions and states of matter, stoichiometry, gas laws, solutions and equilibria.

-Prerequisites: MAT 105, ENG 100, RDG 100, CHM 100 or instructor approval.
+Prerequisites: ENG 100, MAT 110, RDG 100, or instructor approval.

-CHM 111 College Chemistry II Lab.
-3 Lec.
-3
+CHM 111 College Chemistry II

-Cr.
-4 This course is a continuation of the study of atomic and molecular structure, nomenclature and equations, properties, reactions and states of matter, stoichiometry, gas laws, solutions, and equilibria.
+This course is a continuation of the study of atomic and molecular structure, nomenclature and equations, properties, reactions and states of matter, stoichiometry, gas laws, solutions, and equilibria.
 Other topics included are kinetics, thermodynamics, and electrochemistry.

 Prerequisite: CHM 110

-COL 103 College Skills (non-degree credit) Lab.
-0 Cr.
-3 Lec.
-3
+COL 103 College Skills (non-degree credit)

 This course may include selected topics such as career planning, study skills, stress management, tutoring, group guidance and other subjects to facilitate student success.
-These credits do not apply toward graduation.